Barney Oldfield: Suspension and later career

-Oldfield was suspended by the American Automobile Association (AAA) for his "outlaw" racing, and was unable to race at sanctioned events for much of his career.
-He made his career by being paid to set speed records, and conducting match races and exhibitions.
+Oldfield was suspended by the American Automobile Association (AAA) contest board for his "outlaw" racing, and was unable to race at sanctioned events for much of his career.
+He made his career by being paid to set speed records and conduct match races and exhibitions.

 In 1914, his agent Will Pickens staged a "Championship of the Universe", pitting Oldfield against another of his clients, aviator Lincoln Beachey.
 Oldfield raced his Fiat car against Beachey's biplanes in at least 35 matches, barnstorming the country.
 In the more remote areas, they raced at county fair horse tracks.
 The Championship was "extremely successful", and both Oldfield and Beachey earned more than $250,000 in their barnstorming.

 After being reinstated by the AAA, Oldfield competed in the 1914 and 1916 Indianapolis 500, finishing fifth in each attempt.
 He was the first person to run a 100-mile-per-hour lap.
 His 1914 Indy finish was in an Indianapolis-built Stutz, and he was the highest-finishing driver in an American car in a race that was dominated by European brands.

 Oldfield used the same car in his victory at the Los Angeles to Phoenix off-road race in November 1914.
 Oldfield also finished second in two major road races that year, the Vanderbilt Cup and the Corona 300.
 In 1915 he won the Venice, California 300 road race.

-In November 1914 he won the Los Angeles-to-Phoenix Cactus Derby Race; the victor's medal proclaimed him “Master Driver of the World”.
+In November 1914, Oldfield won the Los Angeles-to-Phoenix Cactus Derby Race; the victor's medal proclaimed him “Master Driver of the World”.
 On May 28, 1916, he became the first person to lap the Indianapolis Speedway at more than 100 mph in the front-wheel-drive "Christie Racer", designed by John Walter Christie.
 He used the Blitzen Benz to break the existing mile, two-mile, and kilometer records at the Daytona Beach Road Course at Ormond, Florida.
 Afterward, he charged $4,000 for each of his appearances at driving races.

-In June 1917 Oldfield used his Golden Submarine, designed with a roll bar to protect the driver, to beat fellow racing legend Ralph DePalma in a series of 10- to 25 mi match races at Milwaukee.
+In June 1917, Oldfield used his Golden Submarine, designed with a roll bar to protect the driver, to beat fellow racing legend Ralph DePalma in a series of 10- to 25 mi match races at Milwaukee.

-He retired from racing in 1918, but continued to tour and make movies.
+He retired from racing in 1918 but continued to tour and make movies.
 In what was his last attempt at racing, in 1932 he tried to re-enter speed racing with a new car design, but was unable to find any financial sponsors.

 Oldfield died on October 4, 1946, of a heart attack.
 He had married a total of four times.
 He was survived by Bessie Gooby Oldfield, whom he had divorced in 1924 and remarried in 1945, making her both his second and fourth wife.
 When they were first married, they adopted a daughter, Betty (who by his death was married to a Kelly).
 He was buried in the Holy Cross Cemetery in Culver City, California.